 Cornell students pay their regular Cornell Law School tuition during an exchange or term away semester.
 The partner or host school will not charge the Cornell students tuition, although there might be other fees (for example, for health insurance or photocopying).
 In the case of international terms away, every effort will be made to have the host school bill Cornell directly for any applicable tuition payments.
 In the event this is not possible, Cornell will reimburse the student for the cost of tuition.

 Cornell students cannot expect to earn more than 12 Cornell credit hours for academic work done as a part of a semester abroad.
-In individually-approved cases involving students enrolled in Cornell’s J.D./LL.M. program, however, it is possible to earn up to 16 credit hours.
+In individually-approved cases involving students enrolled in Cornell’s J.D./LL.M. program.

 A student’s Cornell transcript will record the number of Cornell credits awarded for work successfully completed during a semester abroad, and identify the host institution, but the Cornell transcript will not list either the specific courses or the grades earned.